Annual canvass - check your details

 Annual canvass communication

-On 23 August 2022, we sent approximately 70,000 communication forms to residents in the borough to confirm the details we hold on the electoral register are correct.
+From 16 August 2023, we will be sending out approximately 60,000 communication forms to residents in the borough to confirm the details we hold on the electoral register are correct.
 If you have not already confirmed your details you will receive one of the following forms:

 - Canvass Communication Form A - you will only need a reply to this form if there are any changes, or;